pumpkiiinnn/pumpkiiinnn/README.md

 **Core Expertise:**

 My primary focus is **Java** ☕ backend development.
-I'm proficient in frameworks like Spring Boot and have experience with various database technologies (e.g., MySQL, PostgreSQL, Redis).
+I'm proficient in frameworks like Spring Boot and have experience with various database technologies .

 **Expanding Skillset:**